Lake Tahoe Kayaking Launch

 With no need to haul kayak or SUP equipment down steep trails or through the woods, Baldwin Beach is as close to beach parking as one can get in the Tahoe area.
 Along the south shore of Lake Tahoe, one is able to look out over the water from their own vehicle.
 As it is a small pebble beach, water shoes are recommended if you plan to run along the shoreline, but they are not required.

 Slightly further from town, Baldwin Beach is less popular with the crowds while still allowing for the shared beauty of the stretch of sand among the evergreens.
-This is a SUP friendly spot!
+This is a SUP friendly spot and a great paddle in California!

 Launch location:

-Kayaking at Emerald Bay State Park, SW Tahoe
+Kayaking the Sierras at Emerald Bay State Park, SW Tahoe

 Along the southwest end of the lake lies the isolated Emerald Bay State Park.
 With several nearby campgrounds, hiking trails, and shores along the water, Emerald Bay is a gorgeous stop.
 This area is also home to California’s first maritime heritage trail.
-Scuba divers, or those confident with their freediving ability, can tour the underwater interpretive panels, detailing the history of barges, boats, and piers.
+Scuba divers, or those confident with their freediving ability (reminded: COLD WATER), can tour the underwater interpretive panels, detailing the history of barges, boats, and piers.

 With depths ranging from 10-60 feet, the clarity of the water allows those on the surface above to easily gaze at all that’s beneath them.
 The largest issue with this section is its difficulty to reach by kayak.
-With no immediate beach entry points to take a kayak or SUP off a car, one may have to enter the lake at Baldwin Beach, paddling a mile and a half to the mouth of the bay.
-The semi-remote nature of this spot makes it all the more desirable for some.
-This is another SUP friendly Lake Tahoe kayaking spot.
+With no immediate beach entry points to take a kayak or SUP off a car, you may have to enter the lake at Baldwin Beach (see above), paddling a mile and a half to the mouth of the bay.
+The semi-remote nature of this spot makes it all the more desirable to spend an afternoon.
+This is another SUP friendly Lake Tahoe kayaking spot if you don’t mind the lengthy paddle.

 Launch location: